playi/pxt/docs/telemetry.md

 ### Telemetry Details

-The following sections contain the information that the Application Insights SDK attempts to extract from the environment about the device, location, and user.
+The following sections contain the information that the Application Insights SDK attempts to collect about the environment and the user.

 #### Device telemetry

-The device (workstation, laptop, mobile device, etc.) the website is running on.
+This is always set to "Browser" for the web

 Property | Description
 ---|---
-`device.type`  | Type of device
+`device.type`  | "browser"
-`device.id`	| unique ID
+`device.id`	| "Browser"
-`device.oemName` |
-`device.model` |
-`device.network` | number  - IANA interface type
-`device.resolution`  | screen resolution
-`device.locale` | display language of the OS `device.ip` | last 8 bits zeroed out to anonymise
-`device.language` |
-`device.os` |  OS running on the device `device.osversion` |

 #### User telemetry

 Data about the current user.
-Users are identified by a cookie, so a single person can look like more than one user in the telemetry if they use different machines or browsers, or delete cookies.
+Users are identified by a cookie.
+This cookie is a randomnly generated hash by the application insights.
+A single user will get a new hash\cookie, every time the browser cache is cleared or a different browser is used on the same machine.
+A single person can look like more than one user in the telemetry, if they use different machines or browsers, or delete cookies.

 Property | Description
 ---|---
 `user.id` | Unique, cookie-based user id, automatically assigned.
-`user.authenticatedId` | Not used by Microsoft MakeCode `user.accountId` | Not used by Microsoft MakeCode `user.accountAcquisitionDate` |
-`user.agent` |
-`user.storeRegion` |

 #### User Session telemetry